weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 When you see the friendly prompt, the server is up and running.

+### Port busy?

+Check the openhab.log for lines like

+    Caused by: java.net.BindException: Address already in use

 If you get an Exception that the port is busy, [see here](openhab-listenport.md) about how to change OpenHAB's listen ports.

+# Text or GUI?

 You can define OpenHAB's home automation in textual config files or via the web gui.
 Unix people will prefer Configuration as Code, so we'll do textual config.